 4. Temporal Aspect: Appraised value is a point-in-time estimate; fair market value fluctuates with market conditions.

-Methods for Conducting Property or Business Appraisals
+What Methods Are Used for Property and Business Appraisals?

 Appraisal Approaches Overview